 Information for MCNs

-If any withholding taxes apply, you will see this in your AdSense Payments Report.
-For affiliate tax withholdings, you will be provided with an additional report in AdSense.
+If any withholding taxes apply, you will see this in your Payments Report in AdSense for YouTube.
+For affiliate tax withholdings, you will be provided with an additional report.

-Google will send tax reporting forms (e.g. 1042-S, 1099-MISC) directly to affiliate channels based on the tax information they provide in the AdSense account linked to their channel.
+Google will send tax reporting forms (e.g. 1042-S, 1099-MISC) directly to affiliate channels based on the tax information they provide in the AdSense for YouTube account linked to their channel.